harrymander/dataclasses-struct/README.md

     # Floating point types
     single_precision: dcs.Float  # or Float32
-    double_precision_1: dcs.Double  # or Float64
+    double_precision: dcs.Double  # or Float64
-    double_precision_2: float  # alias for Float64
+    double_precision_alias: float  # alias for Float64

-    # bytes arrays: arrays shorter than size will be padded with b'\x00'
+    # Byte arrays: values shorter than size will be padded with b'\x00'
-    array: Annotated[bytes, 100]  # integer > 0
+    array: Annotated[bytes, 100]  # an array of length 100
 ```

 Decorated classes are transformed to a standard Python